muyuanhe0404/ml-projects-collection/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact